 On 5/9/15, Tara M. Worthley became the chair of ITLA's Amicus Committee.
 The other members of the Committee are Nicholas C. Deets, Jerry Garau, Emily Guenin-Hodson, Robert Johnson, Teresa L. Todd and Bill E. Winingham.
 Since the beginning of this decade, the Chairs of the Amicus Committee have continued to streamline the process of responding to requests for amicus assistance through the use of electronic communication.
 The members of the Committee, as well as other ITLA members, continue to demonstrate their commitment to our civil justice system by volunteering an extraordinary amount of time to author amicus briefs.

-To request amicus assistance, click HERE to access the request form and submit your case today!
+click HERE to access the request form and submit your case

 Please see below for ITLA Amicus Committee activity from 2012-present